-There are many ways to make beeswax wraps and many on the market.
-Not all beeswax wraps are the same: Ingredient variations are a major factor in how beeswax wraps perform to aid your produce and storage solutions.
+There are many ways to make beeswax wraps and therefore there are many currently on the market.
+However, not all beeswax wraps are the same: ingredient variations are a major factor in how beeswax wraps perform.
+Especially to aid your produce and storage solutions.

 We thought it would be helpful if we shed some light over key ingredient choices Apiary Made makes as a beeswax wrap business, and why ours stand out.

 At Apiary Made we are serious about bees, they are at the epicentre of our business.
 We are therefore serious about beeswax.
 Being apiarists ourselves, we know exactly how our bees are looked after and exactly how they are treated.
 We can’t keep up with our own demand for beeswax used in our production, so we turn to other ethical suppliers.
 We source from Australian beeswax or honey suppliers that we know can meet our criteria for quality and ethics.